Hamburg Ballet: On stage

-One of John Neumeier’s artistic focuses lies on the revision of evening-length narrative ballets such as "The Nutcracker" (1971), "Illusions – like Swan Lake" (1976), "A Cinderella’s Story" (1992), "Sylvia" (1997), which was originally created for the ballet of the Paris Opera, and "Giselle" (2000).
+One of John Neumeier's artistic focuses lies on the revision of evening-length narrative ballets such as The Nutcracker (1971), Illusions – like Swan Lake (1976), A Cinderella's Story (1992), Sylvia (1997), which was originally created for the ballet of the Paris Opera, and Giselle (2000).

 The repertoire of The Hamburg Ballet also includes a variety of ballets choreographed to orchestral music.
-Of special importance is John Neumeier’s "Third Symphony of Gustav Mahler" (1975).
+Of special importance is John Neumeier's Third Symphony of Gustav Mahler (1975).
 Taken together with other ballets set to the music by Mahler, Neumeier's works form a cycle.
-In addition, John Neumeier has created ballets to Johann Sebastian Bach's "Saint Matthew Passion" (1980) and "Christmas Oratorio" (Part I – III premiered in 2007, the complete work will premiere on December 8, 2013), Wolfgang Amadeus Mozart's "Requiem" (1991) and George Frideric Handel's "Messiah" (1999).
+In addition, John Neumeier has created ballets to Johann Sebastian Bach's Saint Matthew Passion (1980) and Christmas Oratorio (Part I – III premiered in 2007, the complete work premiered on 8 December 2013), Wolfgang Amadeus Mozart's Requiem (1991) and George Frideric Handel's Messiah (1999).
 In addition, various composers were commissioned to compose for John Neumeier's ballets.
-One of them is Alfred Schnittke, who contributed the music to "Peer Gynt" (1989).
-Lera Auerbach composed the music for "Préludes CV" (2003) and "The Little Mermaid" (2005).
+One of them is Alfred Schnittke, who contributed the music to Peer Gynt (1989).
+Lera Auerbach composed the music for Préludes CV (2003) and The Little Mermaid (2005).

 In addition, the company dances ballets based on world literature.
-John Neumeier created "The Lady of the Camellias" (1978) based on the novel by Alexandre Dumas and "A Streetcar Named Desire" (1983) based on Tennessee Williams for Marcia Haydée.
-Neumeier has also created adaptations of Henrik Ibsen's "Peer Gynt" (1989), Homer's "Odyssey" (1995), Anton Chekhov's "The Seagull" (2002) and Thomas Mann’s “Death in Venice” (2003).
-William Shakespeare plays a very important role for the Director and Chief Choreographer.
-With inspiration from the Elizabethan writer, John Neumeier choreographed “As You Like It” (1985), “Hamlet” (1985), “A Midsummer Night’s Dream” (1977), “Romeo and Juliet” (1971), “VIVALDI or What you will” (1996) and “Othello” (1985).
-A revival of the latter opens the season 2013/14.
-Most recently John Neumeier turned Ferenc Molnár's "Liliom" into a ballet (2011).
+John Neumeier created The Lady of the Camellias (1978) based on the novel by Alexandre Dumas and A Streetcar Named Desire (1983) based on Tennessee Williams for Marcia Haydée.
+Neumeier has also created adaptations of Henrik Ibsen's Peer Gynt (1989), Homer's Odyssey (1995), Anton Chekhov's The Seagull (2002) and Thomas Mann's Death in Venice (2003).
+William Shakespeare plays a very important role for the Director and Chief Choreographer: With inspiration from the Elizabethan writer, John Neumeier choreographed As You Like It (1985), Hamlet (1985), A Midsummer Night's Dream (1977), Romeo and Juliet (1971), VIVALDI or What you will (1996) and Othello (1985).
+A revival of the latter opened the season in 2013/14.
+Neumeier also turned Ferenc Molnár's Liliom into a ballet in 2011.

 Another important aspect in John Neumeier's artistic work is the exploration of musical genre.
-He staged Leonard Bernstein's "West Side Story" (1978) and "On the Town" (1991).
-He also developed a rhapsodic form, which can be found in the ballet revue "Shall we dance?"
-(1986) and in "Bernstein Dances" (1998).
+He staged Leonard Bernstein's West Side Story (1978) and On the Town (1991).
+He also developed a rhapsodic form, which can be found in the ballet revue Shall we dance?
+(1986) and in Bernstein Dances (1998).

-The Hamburg Ballet does not only dance creations by John Neumeier though.
-The repertoire of the company includes ballets by George Balanchine, Maurice Béjart, John Cranko and Mats Ek, among others.
-There are also reconstructions of historical choreographies, such as Vaslav Nijinsky's "Le Sacre du Printemps" by Millicent Hodson.
-In the season 2010/11 the works of "Dances at a Gathering" and "The Concert" by Jerome Robbins became part of the repertoire as "Chopin Dances".
-In 2012, The Hamburg Ballet performed “Renku”, choreographed by company members Yuka Oishi and Orkan Dann.
-The same year a new production of John Cranko’s Onegin was staged at the Hamburg State Opera.
+The Hamburg Ballet does not only dance creations by John Neumeier: The repertoire of the company includes ballets by George Balanchine, Maurice Béjart, John Cranko and Mats Ek, among others.
+There are also reconstructions of historical choreographies, such as Vaslav Nijinsky's Le Sacre du Printemps by Millicent Hodson.
+In the 2010/11 season, the works Dances at a Gathering and The Concert by Jerome Robbins became part of the repertoire as Chopin Dances.
+In 2012, The Hamburg Ballet performed Renku, choreographed by company members Yuka Oishi and Orkan Dann.
+The same year a new production of John Cranko's Onegin was staged at the Hamburg State Opera.